neopilotai/LLMCode/llmcode/website/share/index.md

              connect-src http: https:;
              style-src 'self' 'unsafe-inline';">

-# Shared llmcode chat transcript
+# Shared llm code transcript

 A user has shared the following transcript of a pair programming chat session created using <a href="https://llm.khulnasoft.com">llmcode</a>.